Transfer your Commercial Driver's License (CDL) from out-of-state

 You cannot transfer your driver's license online.
 However, you can get ready by completing the application online and answering a series of questions.
 At the end of the questionnaire, you will be provided with a complete application and list of required documents that you will need to bring with you to an RMV Service Center.

-More info about Transfer your Commercial Driver's License (CDL) from out-of-state
+More info for Transfer your Commercial Driver's License (CDL) from out-of-state

 When you apply for a Commercial Driver's License out-of-state conversion, you may also choose to transfer the endorsements on the previous Commercial Driver's License.
 However, due to federal requirements, an H endorsement (HazMat) is not transferable.
 To receive an H endorsement on a Massachusetts Commercial Driver's License, you must reapply for the endorsement.